k0nserv/hugotunius.se/_posts/2020-01-01-edge-cached-static-sites-on-cloudflare.md

 This is the rake task I've used to clear CloudFlare's edge cache after each new release of this site.
 It's fairly straightforward: Find all HTML files produced, construct their URLs, and instruct CloudFlare to purge them via the CloudFlare API.

-The required ENV variables are:
+The required environment variables are:

 `CF_ZONE_ID` The zone id of your CloudFlare site.
-Notably this is not the id in the URL on the dashboard.
-I found it by looking at the network tab when clicking around in the dashboard.
+This is **not** the id in the URL on the dashboard, it's different for some reason.
+I found the correct id by looking at the XHR requests in the network tab when navigating around in the dashboard.

-`CF_API_KEY` The API token to use, this can be generated under your profile when logged into CloudFlare.
+`CF_API_KEY` The API token to use, this can be generated under your profile when logged in to CloudFlare.

 `CF_API_EMAIL` The same email address you use to log in to CloudFlare.